tamaraallos/gateway/README.md

 # gateway
 For Bad Security Inc (BSI) - Proof of Concept

-# Day 1 - Tamara Allos
+# Week 1- Tamara Allos
 1. Created an Email Parser
 2. Write emails into a .log file
 3. Search through .log file with a any string
 4. Generate script for creating .eml emails

-# day 2 - Tamara Allos
+# Week 2 - Tamara Allos
 1. Updated the email generator.
 This is so it follows a consistent naming convention (emailN - n being number of emails already created)
 2. Updated email_parser file:
    - Changed email_parser name to email_processor